kavinho/microbatcher/README.md

 * Anotehr component monitors the incoming process requests, and timing, and triggers  requests the BatchProcessor to be invoked.
 * The 3rd is a dispatcher(Worker), and invokes the BatchProcessor, and gets the reults back.

-Also I need to mention I was between to ways choosing how the batcher should return results to a client.
+Also I need to mention I was between two ways choosing how the batcher should return results to a client.

 * Get called and return the result at the same line of code.
 * Get called and return results in a channel, as they arrive(, this one I *favour* the most).